Risk Factors Dashboard

 TiO2 production requires significant energy input, and economic sanctions or supply disruptions resulting from armed conflict could lead to additional volatility in global energy prices and energy supply disruptions.
 These risks, individually or in the aggregate, could have an adverse effect on our results of operations and financial condition.

 The U.S. federal government has recently implemented tariffs on certain foreign goods and may implement additional tariffs on foreign goods.
-For example, on March 4, 2025, the U.S. government implemented a 25% tariff on all imports from Mexico and Canada into the U.S. As we currently manufacture a significant portion of our North American TiO2 in Canada, if sustained for an extended period of time, the 25% tariff on our imports into the U.S. from Canada, without exclusion, will make our products manufactured in Canada and sold into the U.S. more expensive.
+As we currently manufacture a significant portion of our North American TiO2 in Canada, if sustained for an extended period of time, a tariff on our imports into the U.S. from Canada would make our products manufactured in Canada and sold into the U.S. more expensive.
 As a result, demand for these products could be reduced, or we could be required to absorb the increased costs or increase prices of such products.
+Tariff mitigation strategies, such as those we undertook in the first quarter of 2025 which included building and positioning inventory from our Canadian facility into the U.S., may result in increased shipping and warehousing costs.
+Future mitigation strategies may offer only temporary relief from the effect of these tariffs.
 Such tariffs and, if enacted, any further legislation or actions taken by the U.S. government that restrict trade, such as additional tariffs, trade barriers and other protectionist or retaliatory measures taken in response, could adversely impact our ability to sell our products in the U.S. or reduce our revenues and gross margins.
 These measures may also increase our costs of Canadian feedstock imported into the U.S. and could adversely impact our gross margins or require us to raise prices thereby making our products less competitive.
 Additional tariffs imposed by the U.S or any retaliatory or reciprocal tariffs imposed by other countries could also increase the cost of feedstock and other raw materials that go into making TiO2, the extent of which is unknown.
-The ultimate impact of any tariffs will depend on various factors, including the length of time tariffs are ultimately implemented and the amount, scope and nature of the tariffs.
+The ultimate impact of any

 19